Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 • Check drain screens for debris

-Jet System Maintenance
+Jet System Maintenance:

 • Monthly vinegar flush (½ cup in warm water, run jets 15 minutes)